 Plastic bags have a bad reputation, but banning them could have some surprising negative effects.
-A ban could lead to less convenience in day-to-day life and even have economical repercussions without making a truly significant improvement to the environment.
+A ban could have repercussions on consumer convenience and even the economy without making a truly significant improvement to the environment.

 Plastic Bag Alternatives Aren't Necessarily Better

 The common belief is that just about anything is better than the typical thin plastic bag you get from the supermarket, but it's not so simple.
-There are surprising environmental issues to consider as well as situations where plastic just works better than paper or cotton and is being reused in the process (like lining a bathroom trashcan or cleaning up after your dog on a walk).
+There are surprising environmental issues to consider, as well as situations where plastic just works better than paper or cotton.
+Sometimes, plastic is even being reused in the process (like lining a bathroom trashcan or cleaning up after your dog on a walk).

 Paper Lasts Longer in Landfills

-Paper takes up more room in landfills and doesn't exactly disintegrate rapidly, either.
-A SciDev.net article states that paper bags take up nine times more room than plastic and break down at about the same rate.
+Paper takes up more room in landfills and doesn't exactly disintegrate rapidly.
+According to North Suburban News, paper bags take up nine times more room than plastic and break down at about the same rate.
 Switching to biodegradable plastic bags might be something to consider, but a ban on plastic bags won't do much for the landfills.
 If anything, assuming an increase in paper bag usage, it could make the problem worse.

 Plastic's Carbon Footprint Is Better

-In 2005, the United States Department of Energy published a report titled "Energy and Environmental Profile of the U.S. Pulp and Paper Industry" that discussed not only the resources that go into creating paper and the pollution the process creates, but the amount of waste in the industry.
-By comparison, the petroleum industry has become efficient enough to create very little waste, according to David Tyler.
+In 2011, the Northern Ireland Assembly published a report titled "Comparison of Environmental Impact of Plastic, Paper and Cloth Bags" that discussed not only the resources that go into creating paper and the pollution the process creates, but the amount of waste in the industry.
+According to the report, it takes four times more energy to produce a paper bag then it does a plastic one.